Almost 75% of Flemish population aged 20 to 64 have a job

 Lowest employment rate among the low educated

 Over the whole period, there are considerable differences according to educational attainment level.
-The employment rate among the low educated in the 25 to 64 age group stood at 52.4% in 2018, whereas it stood at respectively 78.1% and 88.5% for medium educated and high educated persons.
+The employment rate among the low educated in the 25 to 64 age group stood at 53.7% in 2020.
+For medium educated persons the employment rate stood at 77.3% in 2020 and for high educated persons at 88.1%.

 Highest employment rate among couples with children